Virus fears close down France’s famed Louvre Museum

 The shutdown followed a French government decision Saturday to ban indoor public gatherings of more than 5,000 people.

-Sacristin said the new measure exacerbated the fears of Louvre workers that they might be in danger of contamination.
+Sacristin said the new measure banning large indoor gatherings exacerbated the fears of Louvre workers that they might be in danger of contamination.
 Louvre staffers were also concerned about museum workers from northern Italy who had come to the museum to collect works by Leonardo da Vinci that were loaned for a major exhibition, he said.

 Another meeting about virus prevention at the Louvre is scheduled for Monday between union representatives and the museum management.